Jamie Mullins

 Jamie Anthony Mullins (born 29 September 2004) is an Irish footballer who plays as a midfielder for EFL League One Side Wycombe Wanderers.

 Club career

 Bohemians

 Mullins began playing for St Kevin's Boys aged five and came through their youth academy.
 He joined Bohemians in 2019 as a member of their U15s squad but was promoted to the U17s the same year.
-He signed for the Bohemians first-team in 2021.
+He started training with the first team at the age of fourteen and signed for the Bohemians first-team in 2021.
 Mullins scored on his debut for Bohs against Longford Town in July 2021, aged just 16 years-old, making him the youngest ever goalscorer for the club in the League of Ireland.
 He also made his UEFA Conference League debut for the club against Stjarnan at the Aviva Stadium in July 2021.

 Brighton & Hove Albion

 Mullins signed for the youth academy of Brighton & Hove Albion from Bohemians in January 2023 for an undisclosed fee, signing a two-and-a-half-year contract, until 2025.
 The first-team pathway granted to Evan Ferguson, who also made the switch from Bohemians to Brighton, was said to be a factor in the decision to move.
 On 9 June 2025, Mullins extended his contract with Brighton until 30 June 2026.